 TASK 23-1 Organize a regional water summit to help incorporate related water issues in regional planning efforts and Plan Bay Area, in support of Task 23-2.
-San Francisco Estuary Partnership staff will coordinate with Association of Bay Area Governments planning staff to complete this task.
+Coordinate staff of the San Francisco Estuary Partnership and the Association of Bay Area Governments to complete this task.